-To put these height recommendations in context, the existing building at 8401 Connecticut Avenue just south of the Purple Line station is already 150 feet tall, and another nearby building is 170 feet tall.
-The Planning Board’s recommendations would allow one additional 150 foot building in the sector plan area, which would not abut any residential neighborhoods.
+To put these height recommendations in context, the existing office building at 8401 Connecticut Avenue just south of the Purple Line station is already 150 feet tall, and another nearby building is 170 feet tall.

-If the Purple Line is funded and the properties in the sector plan redevelop to the maximum allowable density, there would be an additional 1,300 residential units and about 500,000 square feet of office and retail space in the Chevy Chase Lake sector plan area.
+If the Purple Line is funded and the properties in the sector plan redevelop to the maximum allowable density, there would be an additional 1,300 residential units and about a total of 500,000 square feet of office and retail space in the Chevy Chase Lake sector plan area.